louiskwt/teach-myself-cs/programming/sicp/notes.md

 Inheritance represents the "is-a" relationship.
 E.g --> a rabbit is an animal so rabbit inherits the class of animal

 Composition represents the "has-a" relationship.
 E.g --> a zoo has an animal or more so it keeps track of it in an attribute called animals using a list.

+## Special Class methods

+There are two main ways to produce the "string" of an object in Python: str() and repr().
+While the two are similar, they are used for different purposes.

+str() is used to describe the object to the end user in a "Human-readable" form, while repr() can be thought of as a "Computer-readable" form mainly used for debugging and development.

+When we define a class in Python, **str** and **repr** are both built-in methods for the class.